 Research is ongoing, but at the moment behavioral therapy and counseling seem to have the most success.
-Before entering rehab for cocaine, one must go through detox to flush the drug out of their body.
+Before entering rehab for cocaine, one must go through a sub acute detox program to flush the drug out of their body.
 There is no set timetable for detoxing from cocaine.

 It usually takes between five to seven days, although some people can take weeks to fully detox.
 Like with other substances, detox can be quite uncomfortable.
 Patients experience symptoms such as fatigue, nausea, and sleep deprivation.